AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46618-product-list-widget-shows-incorrect-cached-prices-logged-in-customer.md

 1. Log out and log in using the non-US customer.

 <u>Expected results</u>:

 The price displayed in the home page widget corresponds to the customer's address.

 <u>Actual results</u>:

-The price displayed in the home page widget corresponds to the customer's address.
+ The home page widget shows prices using the tax for non-US customers.

 ## Apply the patch